Many people suffer from back pain when bending forward without knowing why.

 With the following exercise we’re going to restore the strength of your lower back muscles:

 - Place your arms under your head

-- Now lift up both your hands and your upper body
+- Now lift both your hands and your upper body

 - Keep your feet on the ground

-- Do it 3 times and twice a day
+- Do it three times and twice a day

 You can see how to perform the exercise on the picture below:

 Try to come up as high as you can.
-At first it will be difficult to come up but when you keep doing it you will notice that it becomes easier every time.
+At first, it will be difficult to come up, but when you keep doing it, you will notice that it becomes more comfortable every time.
 You can increase the number of repetitions to get even stronger.

 Also, make sure to subscribe to our YouTube channel for more video’s.